Changing your baby’s nappy as soon as possible after a wee or poo will help prevent nappy rash.

-It's best to use a surface that's safe for you and your baby.
-For example a mat on the floor, a bed or a changing table.
+Use a surface that's safe for you and your baby.
+For example, a mat on the floor, a bed or a changing table.

 If you are using a bed or changing table, make sure everything you need is within reach.

 Never leave your baby alone on a raised surface, even for a few seconds.
 Babies can roll off changing tables, beds and other raised surfaces.
 These falls can result in serious head injuries.